heliyahasani/lensor_case_study/README.md

   - `api/`: Code related to API endpoints.
   - `configs/`: Configuration files for the project.
   - `data_exploration/`: Notebooks and results related to data exploration.
-  - `further_steps/`: Additional steps for data exploration.
-  - `notebooks/`: Jupyter notebooks for data analysis and visualization.
-  - `results/`: Results and annotations from data exploration.
   - `examples/`: Example scripts and code snippets.

 - `tests/`: Contains test scripts for the project.